anna099/hegel/introduction/1-introduction.md

 ## Introduction {#int}

+<blockquote class="epigraph">I saw the Emperor – this world-soul – riding out of the city on reconnaissance.
+It is indeed a wonderful sensation to see such an individual, who, concentrated here at a single point, astride a horse, reaches out over the world and masters it ... this extraordinary man, whom it is impossible not to admire. <footer>G.W.F.
+Hegel to Niethammer, 1806</footer></blockquote>

 ### What is the *Phenomenology of Spirit*? {#what}

-> I saw the Emperor – this world-soul – riding out of the city on
-> reconnaissance.
-It is indeed a wonderful sensation to see such an individual,
-> who, concentrated here at a single point, astride a horse, reaches out over
-> the world and masters it ... this extraordinary man, whom it is impossible not
-> to admire.

 In October 1806, as Napoleon entered Jena, Hegel finished his first book: *The Phenomenology of Spirit*.
 The book is intended to serve as an introduction to